DJ LeMahieu Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- In his most recent time out on Saturday against the Tampa Bay Rays, the right-hander threw six innings, allowing three earned runs while surrendering three hits.
+- The right-hander's last time out came on Saturday against the Tampa Bay Rays, when he tossed six innings, surrendering two earned runs while allowing four hits.

-- In 20 games this season, the 26-year-old has a 4.33 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.